About me

 -

-Relationship issues
+Relationship Issues

 -

-Trauma & life transitions
+Trauma & Life Transitions

-My approach is holistic, trauma-informed, and strength-based, always tailored to your unique experience and needs.
+My approach is holistic, trauma-informed, and strength-based, always tailored to your lived experience and what your nervous system needs in the moment.
+I draw from a range of therapeutic modalities, including:

 -